 Before animals, yes, we both had other lives!
 We met through scouting, as did both Waz’s and my parents, and the outdoors has always played a big part in our lives, with bushwalking, ski touring and caving.
 Believing in zero population growth we only have one son Drew (‘skilled’ in Welsh, an old family name).
 We were scout leaders for many many years.
 Dianna was a Cub leader and Venturer leader and Warwick also a Venturer leader—that’s teens aged 14-18 years old, a great age.
 This led us to becoming foster parents for 14 years specialising in crisis care of teenagers, just for fun!

 Dianna had had her own business, Wild Stuff, manufacturing technical outdoor equipment including climbing harnesses.
 Selling the business to friends gave me more time back and expanded what I did/do: ‘making people fly without drugs’!
 Yes, I designed and manufactured specialist flying harnesses for movies and theatrical work.
 This really started big-time with all the flying harnesses for the opening and closing ceremonies in the 2000 Sydney Olympics, which led to a busy 15 years.
 I’m now just consulting.
-My final job was James Cameron’s project, starting with a lifting harness for the life support sphere (1.5 tons) to allow it to be taken to the USA for pressure testing, then the eventual strapping the life support sphere to the flotation and all the lifting and restraint slings.
-I appear in the movie too, and there is an exhibition at the Maritime Museum Sydney in late May 2018 where I feature as one of the 6 main builders.
+My final job was James Cameron’s project, starting with a lifting harness for the life support sphere (1.5 tons) to allow it to be taken to the USA for pressure testing, then the eventual strapping the life support sphere to the flotation and all the lifting and restraint slings., basically strapping the whole submarine together!.
+We appear in the movie too, "Deep sea challenger"and there is an exhibition at the Maritime Museum Sydney in late May 2018 where I feature as one of the 6 main builders.
 The exhibition is traveling Australia and around the world for a few years, something I'm very proud of.